DudeThatsErin/MacNPCSetup/README.md

 - Safari & Arc
   - I use Vinegar in Safari to block ads in YouTube and sometimes get annoyed that you can't have individual windows easily in Arc so I swap back and forth.
 - Apple Mail
-- Apple Notes & Obsidian for Notes
+- Obsidian for Notes & Project Management
-- WP Engine Local to keep our sites up-to-date.
-- Trello for work tasks and notes as well as personal projects.
-I use the free version as there is nothing in premium that is necessary for me since I don't share.
-- AirTable for tasks that are shared at work.
-My employer uses AirTable to keep everything up-to-date.
-- Harvest to keep track of time spent on work projects for billing purposes.
 - Raycast as this is my spotlight app of choice.
-- Freeform for notes while I'm learning math.
-- Apple Reminders for tasks in my personal life.
+- Apple Reminders for tasks in my personal life and work life.
-- Apple Calendar to keep track of meetings for work.
+- Apple Calendar to keep track of events.
 - iTerm2 as a terminal replacement.
 - Discord for Social Media.
-- JetBrains (Webstorm & PHP Storm) for IDEs.
+- VSCode.

 ### Homebrew / Terminal / Shell
 #### Homebrew